shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

      #lName="ngModel"
    ```

-8. To set default values for some form controls, you can use ngModel directive with a property binding as follows:
+8. To set default values for some form controls, you can use ngModel directive with a one-way binding as follows:
    ```
      [ngModel]="defaultCountry"
    ```